Reshaping Church Life

 Where no exemption can be used for such a visit then the indoor socialising numbers as set by the Scottish Government for the area in which the visit occurs should be followed.

-The Scottish Government has confirmed that the current restrictions on individuals visiting another person’s home apply to social visits and does not apply to visits for the purpose of providing essential care and support.
-This means that pastoral visits for purposes such as to give communion, or prayer, are permitted.
-However, if for any reason more than one household is present in the home a visit should not take place.
+The Scottish Government has confirmed that pastoral visits to another person’s home for purposes such as to give communion, or prayer, are permitted.
+However, if for any reason more individuals or households than are permitted by social gathering rules (and the visitor would count as one household) are present in the home a visit should not take place.
 No minister, elder or member of staff should feel compelled to visit another home at this time.
 Prior to an elder or pastoral volunteer undertaking such a visit they should ensure that they discuss the matter fully with the Parish Minister or Interim Moderator.

 If you are within a level 3 or 4 area then pastoral care visits should only take place where they are deemed to be essential and, if possible, should be moved online.
 Extreme care should be taken if a visit is to take place in people’s homes, churches or manses and all relevant health guidance followed.